iamkanishka/Jasmine-Karma_testing/Readme.md

 24. toThrowError Matcher and the difference between toThrow and toThrowError - Jasmine Testing.
 25. toMatch Matcher for matching the actual data using regular expression - Jasmine Testing.
 26. Asymmetric Matcher anything.
 When to use & what is the use of jasmine.anything - Jasmine testing.
 27. Asymmetric Matcher Jasmine.any.
-Difference between anything and any matchers - Jasmine Testing
+Difference between anything and any matchers - Jasmine Testing.